1.1.1. School Team Players

 2.6.4.
 Proof of Enrollment

-When requested by High School Esports League administration, players are required to submit all or requested information for verification, including, but not limited to: full name, contact details, date of birth, school address, proof of enrollment, and grade point average.
+When requested by High School Esports League administration, players are required to submit all requested information for verification, including, but not limited to: full name, contact details, date of birth, school address, proof of enrollment, and grade point average.
 Legal documentation of this information may be requested.
 When requested, players must provide proof of enrollment in the form of any of the following:

 - A dated school report card